 Use these settings to modify the image resolution and compression.
-Setting the compression level affects the image quality and the amount of bandwidth required; the lower the compression, the higher the image quality with higher bandwidth requirements.
-The image can also be mirrored (reversed) or rotated.
+Setting the compression level affects the image guality and the amount of bandwidth required; the lower the compression, the higher the image quality with higher bandwidth requirements.
+The image can also be rotated.